+- References

-- References - DBS checks - · Qualifications have been verified - The candidate will be informed that they will not be able to start work with children and young people until all vetting processes are completed - All unsuccessful candidate's details will be kept for 6 months then destroyed - Overseas checks are required when a person has lived/worked abroad for a period of 3 months or more during the last 5 years.
+- DBS checks

+- Qualifications have been verified

+- The candidate will be informed that they will not be able to start direct work with children and young people until all vetting processes are completed - All unsuccessful candidate's details will be kept for 6 months then destroyed - Overseas checks are required when a person has lived/worked abroad for a period of 3 months or more during the last 5 years.
 In circumstances where BF Adventure is prevented, for reasons outside of their control, from obtaining the necessary overseas checks then BF Adventure will contact the Council's HR Safeguarding Team for further guidance - Two references will be requested, including one regarding previous work with child and vulnerable adults (if possible, i.e. apprentice may not have had work involving working with children) - All references will be requested using the standardised "Reference Request" form.
-This form includes information pertaining to: - job performance history - o conduct including performance management issues - o disciplinary investigations and proven offences - o concerns the referee may have for work with children and young people - skills and experience - o behaviours and attributes in relation to the role

-- References will be kept in the candidate's personal file and noted on the candidate checklist form. - An enhanced DBS check will be completed, or portable DBS check completed, for more information on the DBS please see the section 'DBS checks' - The successful candidate's identity will be checked using the same evidence as used in the DBS checks (Passport / driving license) this is to be noted on the candidate checklist form - The successful candidate's qualifications should be substantiated - Trustees are not required to complete a formal interview process, but are required to provide two references and to complete an enhanced DBS check.
+This form includes information pertaining to: - o job performance history - o conduct including performance management issues - o disciplinary investigations and proven offences - o concerns the referee may have for work with children and young people - o skills and experience - \circ $\;$ behaviours and attributes in relation to the role - References will be kept in the candidate's personal file and noted on the candidate checklist form. - An enhanced DBS check will be completed, or portable DBS check completed, for more information on the DBS please see the section 'DBS checks' - All staff will be encouraged to sign up for the DBS Update Service - The successful candidate's identity will be checked using the same evidence as used in the DBS checks (Passport / driving license) this is to be noted on the candidate checklist form - The successful candidate's qualifications should be substantiated - Trustees are not required to complete a formal interview process, but are required to provide two references and to complete an enhanced DBS check.
 All Trustees have Job Descriptions related to specific or general roles on the Board